alexmilowski/data-science/activities/nosql-databases/README.md

 2. Choose the download for your platform (~100+ MB)
 3. Follow the [install instructions](http://docs.mongodb.org/master/release-notes/2.6/) for your platform.

-You should familarize yourself with the basics of starting and stopping the MongoDB server.
+You should familiarize yourself with the basics of starting and stopping the MongoDB server.

 ## 1.2 MarkLogic ##